Predicting Success in Mother-Child Interventions

 Project Partner: Nurse-Family Partnership

 [Project Blog Post]

-NFP’s approach is based on decades of research, and last year DSSG fellows helped NFP quantify its impact by combining its data with national demographic data to assess how nurse visits affect measures of early childhood development such as immunization and breastfeeding rates.
+NFP’s approach is based on decades of research, and in 2013 DSSG fellows helped NFP quantify its impact by combining its data with national demographic data to assess how nurse visits affect measures of early childhood development such as immunization and breastfeeding rates.
 Some local NFP agencies currently face greater demand than they can meet.
-With our models, we seek to identify mothers who will benefit the most from NFP’s programs and the most impactful timing of nurse visits.
-We hope to help NFP better understand their target population and personalize their services based on each mother’s needs.
+With our models, we sought to identify mothers who will benefit the most from NFP’s programs and the most impactful timing of nurse visits.
+We hoped to help NFP better understand their target population and personalize their services based on each mother’s needs.